kdave/btrfs-progs/tests/README.md

 1. Pick the category for the new test or fallback to `misc-tests` if not sure.
-For an easy start copy an existing `test.sh` script from some test that might be close to the purpose of your new test.
+For an easy start copy an existing `test.sh` script from some test that might be close to the purpose of your new test, or use one of the templates in the [tests/template/](template/) directory.
 The environment setup includes the common scripts and/or prepares the test devices.
 Other scripts contain examples how to do mkfs, mount, unmount, check, loop device management etc.